exakat/php-dictionary/dictionary.rst

 A local file inclusion is a security vulnerability, where an external attacker can choose which file from the local system is processed by the called script.

-This vulnerability is often used to access password files, such as `/etc/passwd`, or other hidden files.
-They might be read and display, or furthermore processed and alterated.
+This vulnerability is often used to access password files, such as ``/etc/passwd``, or other hidden files.
+They might be read and display, or furthermore processed and modified.

 .. code-block:: php